 There is a special room rate of $125.00/night for the SSE members.
 This rate is available to conference attendees for the duration of the SSE event (conference and workshop) as well as for 3 days prior and 3 days after the event.

-Registrations can be made online by using the following link http://rockvillehotel.com and the Group Code (to get conference discount): MEX.
-You can also register by phone at 1-800-445-8667.
+Hotel reservations can be made using this link: http://www.rockvillehotel.com.
+The Group Code (to get conference discount) is MEX.
+You can also reserve hotel rooms by phone at 1-800-445-8667, or 1-301-468-1100.
 Be sure to mention you are with the Society of Scientific Exploration to receive the special rate.

 The cut-off date for obtaining the discounted rate is Tuesday, May 4, 2015.

 The hotel is approximately equal distance from the three metro airports: DCA (Reagan National Airport); IAD (Dulles International Airport); BWI (Baltimore Washington International Airport).
 DCA is accessible by the DC Metro (there is a stop right inside the airport) so one could arrive at DCA and take the metro to Twinbrook (changing trains at the Metro Center stop) to reach the hotel.
 The hotel is across the street from the Twinbrook Metro Station (of the DC metro city rail).
 The street to be crossed is a small side street so that it would be quite easy to arrive by metro and walk across to the hotel pulling a suitcase.
 Shuttles are available from the airport to the hotel for a fee.
 Please check www3.hilton.com/en/hotels/maryland/hilton-washington-dc-rockville-hotel-and-executive-meeting-ctr-IADMRHF/index.html under Maps and Directions for information

 Parking: The SSE has arranged a special rate for overnight self-parking for $5/day or $8/overnight.

 Amenities: The hotel offers a fitness center, an indoor pool, a business center and two restaurants.